fortrabbit/blog/privacy-shield-obsolete-our-thoughts.md

 author: fl
 created: 2020-09-15
 title: Privacy Shield considered obsolete, possible impacts on our hosting platform
-excerpt: The Privacy Shield is no longer valid.
+intro: The Privacy Shield is no longer valid.
 How to proceed?
 lead: The European Court of Justice (EUCJ) invalidated the Privacy Shield agreement recently.
 This is what clients may want to know.
 figure:
   src: privacy-shield-poster.gif